cyphar/ttu/README.md

 * `port` is the port of the inet socket (optional, defaults to `*`).
 * `/path/to/socket.sock` is the path to the socket (mandatory, the path is *recommended* to be an absolute path [to avoid `chdir(2)` problems])

-In the above options, `*` indicates 'any' of the field.
+In the above options, `*` acts as a wildcard.
 The order of preference in finding a socket to bind to is as follows:

 1. The exact match of `ip:port` in the parameters.
 2. The wildcard match of `*:port` in the parameters.